 Integrating multiple commercial loan software applications is one way to drive additional efficiency.
 For example, connecting an LOS to a system like AccuAccount can make it possible to organize and store loan documentation with less manual effort.

 Some commercial loan products offer overlapping functionality, thereby reducing the need for unnecessary system-to-system integrations.
-Our AccuAccount solution, for example, offers built-in imaging and exception tracking features, making it possible to clear exceptions as loan documents are scanned into the file.
+Our AccuAccount Solution, for example, offers built-in imaging and exception tracking features, making it possible to clear exceptions as loan documents are scanned into the file.

 Continue Reading